rockstor/rockstor-doc/mdraid-mirror/boot_drive_howto.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Click on **+** button at the bottom left to add the **/boot** partition.
-The procedure is just like above but pick **/boot** from the dropdown, enter appropriate size(1-2GB recommended) and click *Add mount point*
+The procedure is just like above but pick **/boot** from the drop down, enter the appropriate size(1-2GB recommended) and click *Add mount point*

 .. image:: boot_partition_1.png